 - Throne room– Just off the coast of Negril, this large underwater cavern is located 60 feet below the surface.
 When you dive here, you’ll see alot of yellow sponge (the site famous for it’s huge throne elephant ear sponge).
 There’s also marine coral and a few nurse sharks, eels, barracudas and variety of colorful fish are frequently seen.

 - SS Kathryn Wreck– Located in one of my favourite places on the island Ocho Rios.
 I remember watching a youtube video about this wreck.
 What I learnt about this site is that this wreck, the “WWI mine-sweeper” was purposely sank to create an underwater reef.
-I thought that was an interesting thing.
-And though it’s a very popular dive site, it’s not really recommended for beginners (sucks for me).
 I can imagine it’s a slightly different dive as a reason.
 However, those who have dived here says it’s amazing.
 You can see a variety of marine life, swim around and explore the wheelhouse inside the wreck.